evallen/zonal-filter/notes.md

 * Throughput ... do we have to measure this?
 We sort of dictate what it 'must be'.
 Think about this more.
 Maybe if, for example, you have _so many nodes_ on a zone that they can't all send at 100Mbps?

+* **(DONE)** Fix MacSecTrxHelper to create nodes that use the generic ProcessingBridgeAbstractDevice instead of the PointToPointNetDevice abstraction that we currently have.